 The logic is the same as any household’s: when there is less money available and the family grows, expenses have to be cut.
 This is not neoliberalism.
 This is sound accounting.

 This was also what was done not far from Egypt’s shores in the south of Europe.
 Austerity programs for Greece, Portugal and Spain were precisely the remedy for years of fiscal mismanagement and, at least in the case of the former two, demagoguery.

 In a mix of neo-Keynesianism and simple populism, centrist and leftist leaders in Athens and Lisbon won elections through lavish promises of expensive social spending programs while their economies stagnated.
-Rather than saving for a rainy day and being honest about the impossibility of expanding social spending further, Greek and Portuguese leaders chose to borrow heavily and pass the hot potato of paying the debt to future leaders — and, ultimately, to the next generation.
+Rather than saving for a rainy day and being honest about the impossibility of expanding social spending, Greek and Portuguese leaders chose to borrow heavily and pass the hot potato of paying the debt to future leaders — and ultimately to the next generation.

-In Southern Europe, too, leftists were hailed as heroes for standing up to fiscally responsible “neoliberal” governments only to see populist policies drive these countries to the verge of bankruptcy and forcing a rescue from the European Union and the International Monetary Fund which effectively eroded their sovereignty.
+In Southern Europe, too, leftists were hailed as heroes for standing up to fiscally responsible “neoliberal” governments only to see populist policies drive their countries to the verge of bankruptcy and forcing a rescue from the European Union and the International Monetary Fund, which effectively eroded their sovereignty.

 Conversely, Bill de Blasio and the new government in Cairo have committed to expand social spending regardless of how well the economy fares.
 How wise is this?

-The main lesson, though, is that in the long term, the Egyptian economy would always do better with “neoliberal” policies than with populist ones.
-Egyptians should always prefer a statesman that tells them the truth over one that sweeps it under a rug.
-They should follow the example of fellow Arabs that opened their economies, notably Jordan and Morocco, instead of going down the Venezuelan model — the one which the Nasser years most resemble.
+The main lesson, though, is that, in the long term, the Egyptian economy would always do better with “neoliberal” policies than with populist ones.
+Egyptians should always prefer a statesman who tells them the truth over one that sweeps it under a rug.
+They should follow the example of fellow Arabs who opened their economies, notably the Jordanians and the Moroccans, instead of going down the Venezuelan model — the one which the Nasser years most resemble.